srlinuxamericas/N92-evpn/README.md

 commit stay
 ```

-Here's a reference table for some commonly used commands.
+Here's a reference table with some commonly used commands.

 | Action | Command |
 | --- | --- |